Jimny tyre pressures

 The reason it’s not quite the 26/29 for fully laiden is because of not taking into account weight distribution, and caravan tyres don’t quite need to think about traction and also heat buildup in quite the same way that a car turning corners does.

-Would I necessarily run them this low on the road?
-Probably not.
-But in terms of support that larger/stiffer tyres needs that’s all they ‘need’ per se.
-Obviously this changes if you are carrying more stuff with your stiffer tyres and the particulars of the tyres you’re running but it isn’t as simple as suddenly running big tyres means you need much higher pressures, and indeed quite often it’s probably opposite to that.
+But in terms of support that larger/stiffer tyres needs that’s all they ‘need’ per se to support the weight.
+Obviously this changes if you are carrying more stuff with your stiffer tyres and the particulars of the tyres you’re running, especially if you have a car at a higher GVM than the factory GVM (which is what the factory pressures are worked out for).
+The key point is it isn’t as simple as suddenly running big tyres means you need much higher pressures, and indeed quite often it’s probably opposite to that.

 Practical stuff: how to vary pressures